Country Grammar: Background and production

 In his early years, Nelly frequently moved locations around the United States, before residing in the city of St. Louis, Missouri.
 It was there where he discovered rap artists synonymous inside the city.
 In his teenage years, Nelly moved to University City, a suburb of St. Louis, where he shifted his aspirations from becoming a baseball player to producing stories and rhymes.
 Along with some friends from high school: Ali Jones, Torhi "Murphy Lee" Harper, Kyjuan and Lavell "City Spud" Webb, Nelly formed the group St. Lunatics in 1993.
 Frustrated by the lack of attention from record companies, the group formed the consensus to allow Nelly to pursue a solo career, while Ali and Murphy Lee released their own solo albums.
 Nelly produced demos, which were sent to national labels, eventually gaining attention from Universal Records who signed a record deal with Nelly and the St. Lunatics in 1999, with Universal releasing the former's debut album, Country Grammar, in 2000.
 All songs on Country Grammar were recorded by Steve Eigner, and mixed by Rich Travali.
-Kenny Dystra provided recording assistance and Jason Standard assisted in mixing.
+Kenny Dykstra provided recording assistance and Jason Standard assisted in mixing.
 Mastering was performed by Herb Powers, with A&R directed by Kevin Law and Coordinated by Craig Yoskowitz.
 Management was provided by Tony Davis and Courtney Benson, with legality handled by Todd Rubenstein.
 Creative direction was handled by Sandra Brummels, with design done by BENTO Design and photography done by Jonathen Mannion.